- Live television audiences are decreasing when it comes to today’s sports games.

 Presumably, this advertising content will not only be more effective for advertisers but, given its targeted nature, also more useful and less obtrusive to viewers.

-Donning the goggles to train
+goggles to train

 Industry professionals in the survey indicated that augmented and virtual reality would become a must-have for training purposes.
 Indeed, it is already being used by various sports teams to improve training sessions.